fedenunez/creative-theme-jekyll/slides/training.md

 #### 4 times faster than BLGW <!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
-  - ESSENTIAL: An entry home controller (From factory)
-  - PRO: BeoLink Gateway + free remote access + new goodies (must buy an upgrade)
++ ESSENTIAL mode comes from factory

 ----
 ### ESSENTIAL (1/2)

 - Designed for the end-user (*Plug & Play*)
 - Fully configurable from the *BeoLiving App*
-- Automatically adds B&O resources
+- Automatically adds B&O devices
-- Improves security: password less
+- Password less: improves security

 Note:
-+ BLI its designed for the end user.
-Out of the box, could be setted up by some non-technical easy steps.
++ Designed for the end-user, meaning that you don't need any technical knowledge

 ----
 ### ESSENTIAL (2/2)

-- Credentials content provider
+- Set content provider credentials
 - Products groups
 - Alexa
 - Automatic firmware upgrade

 Note:
 - Features explained later
-- Some HA systems will be added in the future
 - Most of the configuration is done through BeoLiving App
 - Web interface is completely limited.
 Network settings, Project info, User management, Firmware update and Service report are available.
 Configuration upload/download is not supported
+- HA systems are blocked
+- Some HA systems will be added in the future

 ----
 ## PRO